 I heard about the theory from a friend up at my community garden who pegged me as a Type O blood type, based on the fact that I think the perfect time to stop sweating and digging dirt at the garden is when I pass out.

-I ordered the book online a few days after my friend told me about, got an online Blood typing kit so I could see what blood type I was and started reading.
+I ordered the book online a few days after my friend told me about, got an online Blood typing kit so I could see what blood type I was and then I started reading.
+(You can read about buying and using an at home blood type kit here)

 According to my home test, my blood type is B-, but I still wanted to confirm it so I booked an appointment to give blood so they could confirm my suspicions.
 I decided to read the book before I got my blood type confirmed.
 Just to see what sort of ridiculous things they claimed.